SeanNeedham/PixelPlay-Analytics/README.md

 ## Project Objective

 The objective was to clean and validate PixelPlay’s raw datasets, consolidate the transactional, customer, product and regional data into a reliable reporting model, and build an interactive Power BI dashboard.
-The analysis focused on revenue, orders, customer value, product performance, regional trends and refund risk, with the findings translated into evidence-based recommendations.
+The analysis focused on revenue, orders, customer value, product performance, regional trends and refund risk, with the findings used to develop practical business recommendations.

 ## Business Questions